bielbritob/Phoenix-assistant/README.md

 # * Phoenix-assistant
 An personal creation that uses machine learning and some algorithms to assist the "send task" of the classrom.
 And a beaultiful interface made 90% by me
+(It's a school fair project)

 # * Working build Download link: